ayvi-0001/lightlike-cli/README.md

 Please open an issue if you do encounter any.

-As a reminder, if something happens resulting in a loss of data, without having created a recent snapshot - As long as the table has not been dropped you can query a table's historical data from any point in time within the fail-safe period of the last 7 days by using the `FOR SYSTEM_TIME AS OF` clause.
+As a reminder, if something happens resulting in a loss of data without having created a recent snapshot,\
+As long as the table hasn't been dropped, you can query it's historical data from any point in time within the fail-safe period of the last 7 days by using the `FOR SYSTEM_TIME AS OF` clause.

 E.g.